 5. Fresa’s Chicken al Carbon

-I could eat here every day because it’s ridiculously tasty and healthy.
-Ish. 😉 The chicken is wood-grilled and smokey, and the sides are so good that I sometimes fill up on them before I even get to the chicken!
-There are tacos and bols and tortilla soup and prickly pear margaritas, and the entire outdoor patio is shaded with giant live oak trees.
+I could eat here every day because it’s ridiculously tasty!
+Fresa’s is a south Austin restaurant with a small indoor space and a large outdoor patio, and it’s great for group dining in Austin.
+They have wood-grilled chicken, tacos, prickly pear margaritas, and more.
+The queso and roasted sweet potato sides are so good that I sometimes fill up on them before I even get to the main meal!
+The entire outdoor patio is adjacent to the creek and shaded with giant live oak trees.
 It’s one of the best places to hang out in south Austin.

 WEBSITE | 1703 South First

 6. Easy Tiger Bake Shop and Beer Garden

 If a giant beer garden with craft drinks, pretzels, beer cheese, sausages, and corned beef sandwiches is your thing, you’re gonna love Easy Tiger.
 Their south location is a phenomenal 2-story hangout spot with a patio that’s perfect for watching the sunset over the Hill Country.
 (Note – all of their locations are good for group dining in Austin!)

 7. Banger’s Sausage House and Beer Garden

 Here’s another beer garden for ya!
 This is a popular restaurant on Rainey Street, and it’s a great option for group doing.
 They make their own sausage and it’s phenomenal, but be sure to also try the poutine.
 It’s my favorite thing on the menu.
 Since this one is on Rainey Street, it’s the perfect place to grab a casual dinner with friends before a night out at the bars.
 Banger’s has one of the most impressive beer lists in town (104 taps) and 30 different varieties of handmade sausage.

 WEBSITE | 81 Rainey St